mmikhasenko/LM-Notes-HadronPhysics/Lectures/2025-Lecture-13.md

 Now we are ready to put this problem into the box.
 Solving it in the box is also an **academic problem**.
 I'm not sure this potential can be solved in closed form.
 But what changes is that you impose another condition.

-A particle at the value \( L \) has to be the same as the one on the other side, as well as the derivative:
+A particle at the value $L$ has to be the same as the one on the other side, as well as the derivative:
 $$
 \psi(L) = \psi(-L) \quad \text{and} \quad \psi'(L) = \psi'(-L).
 $$